mayerdev/uefi-tools/README.md

 Tools and examples for UEFI-development (POSIX-UEFI).

-POSIX-UEFI and NodeJS nodemon required.
+POSIX-UEFI, NodeJS nodemon and any UEFI implementation required.